 In terms of specifics, here's what you should know:

 The running watts and starting watts on cheap generators indicate how powerful it is.
 Starting watts is always a higher number because you need more watts to start some appliances than to keep them running.
-Cheap generators are generally powered by unleaded gasoline or propane fuel.
+Cheap portable generators are generally powered by unleaded gasoline or propane fuel.
 Gas models are far more common due to the easy availability of gasoline (most of the time), but propane is safer and easier to store long term.
-Any good cheap generator should be able to run for at least eight hours and perhaps 12 on one tank of fuel.
+Any good generator, cheap or not, should be able to run for at least eight hours and perhaps 12 on one tank of fuel.
 It should have a recoil start mechanism (a simple pull-start, like the type used on most gas lawnmowers), although some include a convenient electric starter, as well.

-Cheap generators are fitted with an array of outlets, including a standard 120v outlet for household use.
+Even inexpensive generators are fitted with an array of outlets, including a standard 120v outlet for household use.
 Some generators also include a locking outlet (120v or 240v), which secures the cord in place, and a 120v "RV" outlet.
 Most cheap generators come with a wheel kit, which is a very good thing.
 Generators are quite heavy, so moving them around is a chore.
 A wheel kit is especially useful if you want to take the generator on a camping trip or to any remote location where you need power.